 From 2005-2008, I built an always-on distributed tracing project called Dapper; it began life as a proof-of-concept prototype, but over the years I fleshed out the technology stack and built a team of twelve (you can read the paper some colleagues and I later wrote about it at bit.ly/google_dapper).
 Dapper became — and still is — a core technology at Google; it helps developers make sense of distributed systems that often involve 10K-100K distinct processes.

-In 2009, I brought together a small core group to build a large-scale (~100K process) and high-availability timeseries collection, storage, and query system, as well as a configuration and console toolchain layered on top.
-That group eventually grew into a 20-30 person engineering team that I led, and the technology we developed is rolling out as Google's company-wide monitoring architecture.
-I worked on this project (which must remain unnamed and largely undescribed in this public setting, unfortunately!) up through the end of my time at Google.
+In 2009, I brought together a small core group to build Monarch, a large-scale (~100K process) and high-availability timeseries collection, storage, and query system, as well as a configuration and console toolchain layered on top.
+That group eventually grew into a 20-30 person engineering team that I led, and the technology we developed is now Google's company-wide multi-tenant monitoring service.
+I worked on Monarch up through the end of my time at Google.
 It was fun engineering work, but...

 When I left school I had intended to build products that could improve people's lives on a large scale, and yet I found myself building gigantic systems that, despite their importance to the company, were mostly invisible outside of Google.
 In late 2012 I took a position at a startup founded by an old colleague of mine.
-I worked there full-time for about 8 months, and although I am now focused on my own project, I am still involved as an advisor; I mainly help them with engineering strategy and architectural decisions.
-I treated my experience as a startup employee as a continuous learning opportunity, mostly in non-technical areas (marketing, PR, business development, recruiting), though I also valued the opportunity to catch up on non-Google technology stacks.
+I treated my experience as a startup employee as a continuous learning process, mostly in non-technical areas (marketing, PR, business development, recruiting), though I also valued the opportunity to catch up on non-Google technology stacks.